matsunom/merge_timelog/README.md

 `python merge_timelog.py yesterday~`

-This option search log files in dirpath the period between yesterday to today.
+This option search log files in dirpath the period between yesterday to today like belows.
+- from yesterday to yesterday
+- from yesterday to today

-# Also set export csv's encoding, default is cp932(SHIFT-JIS), if you use utf8, set 2 args like below.
+# Also set export csv's encoding, default is cp932(SHIFT-JIS), if you use utf8, set 2nd arg like below.

 `python merge_timelog.py yesterday utf8`